docutils/docutils/docutils/docs/ref/doctree.rst

 The ``title`` attribute is used in the `\<document>`_ element to store the document's *metadata title*.

-It is set by the `"title" directive`_ or the `DocTitle transform`_.
-This title is typically not part of the rendered document.
-It is, for example, used as `HTML <title> element`_ and shown in a browser's title bar, in a user's history or bookmarks, or in search results.
+The attribute is set by the `"title" directive`_ or the `DocTitle transform`_.
+It is typically not part of the rendered document but, for example, used as `HTML <title> element`_ and shown in a browser's title bar, a user's history or bookmarks, or search results.

+Its value may may differ from the *displayed title* which is stored in a `\<title>`_ element.

 .. _HTML <title> element:
     https://html.spec.whatwg.org/multipage/semantics.html#the-title-element